keemjoonsung/goodong-api/README.md

 GitHub plays a significant role as a popular platform for software developers to store, manage, share code, or showcase their portfolios.
 However, in the field of 3D modeling, there currently isn't a similarly popular platform now.
-By establishing a repository for 3D models, designers can effectively manage their work and use it as a portfolio to showcase their creations.
+By establishing a repository for 3D modelEntities, designers can effectively manage their work and use it as a portfolio to showcase their creations.
 It is expected to provide innovative platforms for professionals in the 3D modeling field, thereby fostering advancement within the industry.